TBird Times Letterhead New new

 The new trophy was exhibited at the November VCTC meeting.
 Mileage tabulation began in January, with a winner to be declared for the year 2024.

-CURRENT TROPHY HOLDER
+CURRENT TROPHY HOLDERS

 Some of you may be thinking about hosting a club event but are hesitant because you haven’t done it before or have concerns about organizing it.
 If that’s the case, no worries…it’s relatively easy to plan, there are no hard-and-fast requirements, and other club members will answer questions, provide advice, or help you plan.
 There are a few considerations to make things go smoothly and create the environment for an enjoyable social experience for club members.